hamedbiglari/DRASTIC/ReadMe.md

-DRASTIC: A free package for DRASTIC Index Calculation in R
+# DRASTIC: A free package for DRASTIC Index calculating in R

 Background:
 There is no absolute method for assessing the vulnerability of groundwater, but several methods for estimating the sensitivity of aquifers to pollution have been developed (Murat V., Martel R., Michaud Y., Therrien R., (2000)).